-The consummate researcher, Harry’s interest in seed breeding started when he found some unusual soybean plants in one of the company fields.
-He saw the value and additional profit opportunities that breeding, developing and growing newer, higher-yielding soybean varieties would have for his company as well as farmers.
-While yield checking the soybean lines, he came to understand what a conventional breeding program could bring to the soybean industry and to growers.
+Harry’s interest in research and seed breeding started when he found some unusual soybean plants in one of the company fields.
+He saw the value and profit opportunities that breeding, developing and growing newer, higher-yielding soybean varieties would have for his company and farmers.
+While yield checking the soybean lines, he came to understand what a conventional breeding program could bring to the soybean industry and growers.

-Retail soybean seed sales efforts began in 1979, when Stine began selling soybean seed under his own label, Stine Soybean Seeds.
-In 1992, in addition to being one of the top four soybean seed companies in the U.S., Stine began selling corn and soft red winter wheat under the Stine label.
+Retail soybean seed sales efforts were launched in 1979, when Harry began selling soybean seed under his own label, Stine Soybean Seeds.
+In 1992, in addition to being one of the top four soybean seed companies in the United States, Stine began selling corn and soft red winter wheat under the Stine label.

-Today, Stine is a member of the American Society of Agronomy and the American Seed Trade Association.
-In addition, he also serves on the board of directors of the Trees Forever Foundation, the Iowa Arboretum and the Brenton Arboretum.
+Harry is a member of the American Society of Agronomy and the American Seed Trade Association.
+He also serves on the board of directors of the Trees Forever Foundation (Trustees Emeritus) and has served on a number of other boards, including the Iowa Arboretum and the Brenton Arboretum.